h8ya/Los-Altos-Hackathon-2023/README.md

 USAGE GUIDE:

+run exe file = will open up interface & keyboard detection program running in the background.

 alt + shift + 11231231234 + enter = to call Target Number.
 Target Number in this example is 11231231234.

+Closes interface window with the red x button in the top right.
+Closing interface does not close the keyboard detection program

-alt + shift + c = close program
+alt + shift + w = close keyboard detection program

-Inputting Invalid Number will not do anything, and will allow user to re-enter a valid number. //subject to change - rough sketch
+Inputting Invalid Number will not do anything, and will allow user to re-enter a valid number.

-Click X on window bar to hide interface from view; It will run in the background.